The almighty Levon Helm passed away four years ago today, so we’re paying tribute to the man, his voice, his drumming abilities, and his epic beard.

 Why?
-Basically, because the Band was excellent and Mr. Helm (recently voted the 21st best drummer of all time) had a remarkably unique set of skills (not like Liam Neeson in the Taken films).
+Basically, because The Band was excellent and Mr. Helm (recently voted the 21st best drummer of all time) had a remarkably unique set of skills (but not like Liam Neeson in the Taken films).

 He’s renowned as the drummer and singer for The Band, but also proved himself to be a skilled actor and writer.
 Seriously, it’s disgusting one person should be so talented.

 Levon Helm: Drummer & Singer Extraordinaire

 Levon Helm’s brain allowed him to double up, as you can see in the clip above, with complex drumming and reeling off lyrics.

 Compare this to the antics of Keith Moon, Ginger Baker, and John Bonham (and who said the English were polite sorts?), who combined created a catalogue of destruction behind them which could fill the Pacific ocean, and you can see why the others still steal the limelight.

-Thusly, with his laid back drawling Southern American accent and nifty drumming chops, Mr. Helm and The Band carved out a mighty fine musical niche up until they disbanded in 1976.
+Thusly, with his laid-back drawling Southern American accent and nifty drumming chops, Mr. Helm and The Band carved out a mighty fine musical niche up until they disbanded in 1976.

 The Night They Drove Old Dixie Down

 Thought of as one of the best live performances by any human ever, Helm certainly gives it some welly in a song about the American Civil War—beautifully written by Robertson.

-The added element of his singing certainly made him stand out, and with his genuine passion for music he was playing right up until shortly before he passed on.
+The added element of his singing and drumming certainly made him stand out, and with his genuine passion for music he was playing right up until shortly before he passed on.
 Much missed, man!